Difference Between Cedarwood And Sandalwood | Cedarwood Vs. Sandalwood

 Different Varieties of Cedarwood

-- Cedarwood atlas has sedative properties that promote relaxation and induce sleep.
+- Cedarwood atlas promotes relaxation.
 It is also used in clearing congestion.

-- Cedarwood, Texas, is famous for its grounding properties that help in reducing headaches.
+- Cedarwood, Texas, is famous for its grounding properties.
 It is also used in bug and insect repellants.

-- Cedarwood, Virginia is used for its properties that help in stiff joints, relieve sore muscles and tensions and promote relaxation.
+- Cedarwood, Virginia is used for its properties that help promote relaxation.

 Cedarwood And Sandalwood Oils And How To Use Them?